hynek/doc2dash/docs/extending.md

         - type
         - path

+## `EntryType`

+::: doc2dash.parsers.types.EntryType

 ---

-To help you, *doc2dash* comes with a few helpers:

-## `format_ref`

-::: doc2dash.parsers.utils.format_ref

----

 To use your custom parser, you have to invoke *doc2dash* with the `--parser` option and specify the importable path to it.

-## Examples
+## Example

 Often, it's the easiest to get started by looking at existing parsers.
-Conveniently, *doc2dash* ships two:
+Conveniently, *doc2dash* ships one:

-- The [*intersphinx* parser](https://github.com/hynek/doc2dash/blob/main/src/doc2dash/parsers/intersphinx.py) uses a machine-readable format to extract the necessary metadata.
+The [*intersphinx* parser](https://github.com/hynek/doc2dash/blob/main/src/doc2dash/parsers/intersphinx.py) uses a machine-readable format to extract the necessary metadata.
-- The [*pydoctor* parser](https://github.com/hynek/doc2dash/blob/main/src/doc2dash/parsers/pydoctor.py) actually parses the HTML of the pages.